Hakimbek/my-java-notes/OOP/Class/README.md

-# OOPs (Object-Oriented Programming System)
-Object means a real-world entity such as a pen, chair, table, computer, watch, etc. Object-Oriented Programming is a methodology or paradigm to design a program using classes and objects.
-It simplifies software development and maintenance by providing some concepts:

-- Object
-- Class
-- Inheritance
-- Polymorphism
-- Abstraction
-- Encapsulation

-Apart from these concepts, there are some other terms which are used in Object-Oriented design:

-- Coupling
-- Cohesion
-- Association
-- Aggregation
-- Composition

 # Class
 A class can also be defined as a blueprint from which you can create an individual object.
 Class doesn't consume any space.